Piedmont and Western Railroad Club

 A few weeks later, during the night, a work train from Norfolk Southern Railroad made its way down the track route and dismantled the building and simply hauled it away and a part of Conover history was gone forever.

-(Text © Don Barker 2002.
+(Text above © Don Barker 2002.
 From a commemorative poster dated 1987--postcards available from him)

 conover station, 1915

-This photo taken at the original Conover Depot depicts the first Automobile in Conover.
-This station predates the one shown earlier.
+This photo taken around 1915 at the 1886 Conover Depot depicts the first Automobile in Conover.
 The car illustrated is believed to be an Essex.
 Those pictured are (L.to R.) Mildred Carpenter Washburn (1879-1970); John D. Yount, driver (?1877-1946?); Mae Moser Sigmon and Miriam Yount Schultz.